techemmy/Linear-Foonda/README.md

 - Next, I call one of the equation solver class methods to solve the equation.
 To solve the equation using the following steps:
   - I remove the spaces between the equations
   - Split the equation into two by the equals symbol (`=`) into `left` and `right`
+  - I check if there are brackets, expand them and replace the `left` and `right` with the expanded brackets
-  - Here, I call a method to check if both sides contain a variable e.g `2x` and collect like terms by taking the variables to the left-hand side.
+  - After that, I call a method to check if both sides contain a variable e.g `2x` and collect like terms by taking the variables to the left-hand side.
   - Next, I call another method to sum up all the variables and numbers on the left hand side and return them
   - If there is a number returned from the left-hand side, I either add or subtract it from both sides depending on its sign to eliminate it from the left-hand side.
   - Then, I sum up all the numbers on the right-hand side